VirtualBrainLab/Pinpoint/README.md

 ## Saving and loading probes

 You can save the coordinates of an insertion for future use by clicking on the coordinate text.
 This copies the active probe coordinates to a string.
-This string can also be used to manually position a probe by pressing [M] and entering the string (coming soon!).
+This string can also be used to manually position a probe by pressing [M] and entering the string (coming in v0.6!).

 ## Settings